kubeshop/testkube/docs/docs/test-types/executor-maven.md

 Status Test execution completed with success 🥇
 ```

-## Using different JDKs
+## Using Different JDKs

 In the Java world, usually you want to have control over your Runtime environment.
 Testkube can easily handle that for you!
-We're building several Java images to handle constraints which Maven can put in it's build file.
+We're building several Java images to handle constraints which Maven can put in its build file.

 To use a different executor you can use one of our pre-built ones (for Java 8,11,17,18) or build your own Docker image based on a Maven executor.